jurrehageman/cv/index.md

 # Scientific grants

+2019    SiA KIEM-VANG: Development of a fractionation and characterization strategy to identify antimicrobial anthocyanin molecules for application as novel plant-based antibiotics
-2018	SiA KIEM-VANG 2: Anthocyanins from agricultural waste: a source of next-generation antimicrobials?
+2018	SiA KIEM-VANG: Anthocyanins from agricultural waste: a source of next-generation antimicrobials?

 # Publications